AugustinMauroy/scholarsuite/docs/Prisma.md

 - `id`: unique identifier for the grade
 - `value`: value of the grade
-- `student`: relationship with the student of the grade
 - `studentId`: identifier of the student of the grade
-- `subject`: relationship with the subject of the grade
 - `subjectId`: identifier of the subject of the grade
-- `gradePeriod`: relationship with the grading period of the grade
 - `gradePeriodId`: identifier of the grading period of the grade
-- `group`: relationship with the group of the grade
 - `groupId`: identifier of the group of the grade
 - `enabled`: indicates if the grade is enabled (default: true)
 - `createdAt`: creation date of the grade for internal use
 - `updatedAt`: modification date of the grade for internal use
+- `Student`: relationship with the student of the grade
+- `Subject`: relationship with the subject of the grade
+- `GradePeriod`: relationship with the grading period of the grade

 ### 13. `TimeSlot`